DouglasGray/xsk-rs/README.md

 ### Safety

-There is a fair amount of unsafe involved with using this library, and so the potential for disaster, however if you keep in mind the following then there should hopefully be few avenues for catastrophe:
+There is a fair amount of unsafe involved when using this library, and so the potential for disaster, however if you keep in mind the following then there should hopefully be few avenues for catastrophe:
 - When a frame / address has been submitted to the fill queue or tx ring, do not use it again until you have consumed it from either the completion queue or rx ring.
-- Do not use one UMEM's frame descriptors to acess the frame of another, different UMEM.
+- Do not use one UMEM's frame descriptors to access frames of another, different UMEM.

 ### Usage